Updated June 2023

-The North American benchmark prices for light sweet crude oil (WTI) and natural gas (Henry Hub), and Alberta benchmark prices—Canadian Light Sweet (CLS) and Western Canadian Select (WCS)—all declined in 2020.
-AECO-C, the Alberta benchmark price for natural gas, increased due to low inventories during the same timeframe.
+The North American benchmark prices for light sweet crude oil (WTI) and natural gas (Henry Hub) and Alberta benchmark oil and gas prices (Canadian Light Sweet [CLS], Western Canadian Select [WCS] and AECO-C) all increased by at least 35 per cent in 2022.

-This section provides highlights of oil and gas production, prices, capital expenditures, demand, and drilling activity in 2020, and their outlook for 2021 to 2030 (the forecast period).
-A snapshot of the province’s reserves as of December 2020 are also provided.
+This section provides highlights of oil and gas production, prices, capital expenditures, demand, and drilling activity for 2022 and their outlook for 2023 to 2032 (the forecast period).
+A snapshot of the province’s reserves as of December 2022 is also provided.

-- Alberta remains Canada’s largest natural gas and oil producer.
-In 2020, Alberta produced 63 per cent of Canada’s natural gas and 83 per cent of Canada’s oil and equivalent.2 Almost 66 per cent of Canada’s total oil and equivalent production was marketable bitumen.
+Alberta remains Canada’s largest natural gas and oil producer (see Figure 2 and 3).
+In 2022, Alberta produced 62 per cent of Canada’s natural gas although British Columbia's share of marketable gas production has trended up from 27 per cent in 2013 to 36 per cent in 2022.
+Alberta accounted for 83 per cent of Canada’s oil and equivalent2, and 65 per cent was marketable bitumen in 2022.